-The LCD display indicates that the Magnia SG20 is on, provides access to the public and private network IP addresses, and displays warnings if any of the hardware is at the point of failure.
+The LCD display indicates that the Magnia SG30 is on, provides access to the public and private network IP addresses, and displays warnings if any of the hardware is at the point of failure.

-You can configure the display to provide information about the status of your Magnia SG20 such as: modem status, the date and time the last backup was performed, the availability of software upgrades, and so on.
+You can configure the display to provide information about the status of your Magnia SG30 such as: modem status, the date and time the last backup was performed, the availability of software upgrades, and so on.

-- The Status scroll button allows you to scroll through the information displayed on the LCD display. - The Power/Shutdown button turns the Magnia SG20 on and off.
-When you turn off the Magnia SG20, a message prompts you to press the button again as confirmation.
+- The Status scroll button allows you to scroll through the information displayed on the LCD display. - The Power/Shutdown button turns the Magnia SG30 on and off.
+When you turn off the Magnia SG30, a message prompts you to press the button again as confirmation.

-Back of the Magnia SG20
+Back of the Magnia SG30

-Magnia SG20 ports
+Magnia SG30 ports

 - The public Ethernet port connects the network to the Internet via a cable modem, DSL modem or an existing local area network (LAN).
-For more information about connecting the Magnia SG20 to a corporate network, see Corporate environment on page 65. - The LAN ports provide a built-in switch for connecting the individual client computers.
-For more information about adding a computer to the network, see Configuring the first client computer on page 29.
+For more information about connecting the Magnia SG30 to a corporate network, see Corporate environment on page 55. - The LAN ports provide a built-in switch for connecting the individual client computers.
+For more information about adding a computer to the network, see Configuring the first client computer on page 30.
+(All local LAN ports are auto-sensing for uplink connection, and can be used to connect hubs or switches for additional client connections).

-DEFINITION: The Magnia SG20 is a computer through which your local area network (LAN) connects to the Internet.
+DEFINITION: The Magnia SG30 is a computer through which your local area network (LAN) connects to the Internet.

-Each computer connected to the Magnia SG20 is called a client.
+Each computer connected to the Magnia SG30 is called a client.

-- The expansion port enables you to add a hub or switch to support a larger network with more client computers. - The modem port allows the Magnia SG20 to dial out to the Internet, and a client computer to dial into the Magnia SG20.
-For more information about using the Magnia SG20 modem, see Stand-alone with modem connection on page 64. - Installing an 802.11B/Wi-FiTM wireless LAN PCMCIA card into the wireless LAN slot enables the Magnia SG20 to provide access to client computers that have 802.11B/Wi-Fi networking capability. - The reset button resets the Magnia SG20 CPU and restarts the system.
-For information, see Problems when you turn on the Magnia SG20 on page 274. - ❖ The AC socket connects the Magnia SG20 to AC power (120 volt, 60 Hz line). - The fan provides cooling to the power supply. - The parallel printer port connects a printer to the Magnia SG20.
-For more information about adding a printer to the network, see Connecting a printer to the Magnia SG20 (optional) on page 27.
+- An optional PCMCIA modem card allows the Magnia SG30 to dial out to the Internet, and a client computer to dial into the Magnia SG30.
+For more information about using the Magnia SG30 modem, see Stand-alone with modem connection on page 54. - Installing an 802.11b/Wi-FiTM wireless LAN PCMCIA card into a PCMCIA slot enables the Magnia SG30 to provide access to client computers that have 802.11b/ Wi-Fi networking capability. - The reset button resets the Magnia SG30 CPU and restarts the system.
+For information, see Problems when you turn on the Magnia SG30 on page 324. - The AC socket connects the Magnia SG30 to AC power (120 volt, 60 Hz line). - The fan provides cooling to the power supply. - The USB ports allow connection of selected USB devices to the Magnia SG30.
+For more information about adding a printer or other device to the network, see Connecting a printer to the Magnia SG30 (optional) on page 42.

-Turning on the Magnia SG20
+Turning on the Magnia SG30

-Place the Magnia SG20 where you can easily access the back panel.
-Connect the black power cable to the socket on the back of the Magnia SG20 and then to a wall outlet.
+Place the Magnia SG30 where you can easily access the back panel.
+Connect the black power cable to the socket on the back of the Magnia SG30 and then to a wall outlet.